onezer/Bredex/readme.md

 ```
 The search works with partial `brand` and `model` matches.
 The `price` narrows it down to with a less or equal relation
 to the cars' price.
-With the search the clients receives a list of the matching results.
+With the search the client receives a list of the matching results.
 The results are the URLs in the following format:
 ```json
 [